Vehrik/FarOut/Characters/7-PlayDeck.md

 Challenges
 ==========

-Everytime your Character attempts do something outside the realm of mundane life, be it climbing a ladder, diving over moving vehicles, or feinting a sword swipe, your GM will ask you to beat a Challenge of proportional Difficulty based on what it is depending what you're doing.
+Every time your Character attempts to do something outside the realm of mundane life, be it climbing a ladder, diving over moving vehicles, or feinting a sword swipe, your GM will ask you to beat a Challenge of proportional Difficulty based on what it is depending what you're doing.